ittner/newslinkrss/README.md

 attribute "datetime".
 This is done with options `--date-from-xpath` and `--xpath-date-fmt`.

-The resulting command line is the following but, again, the only extended documentation is the one available in `--help`.
+The resulting command line is the following:

     newslinkrss \
         --follow \